Sometimes shaking a can of paint isn’t enough to get a good mix.

 - Highly durable, rust-proof, and easier to clean

 If you want to buy them, you can purchase them online at stores like Amazon, Walmart, and Home Depot.

 How long can paint sit after stirring?

-Most water-based and oil-based paints can sit for a week after they are stirred thoroughly with a drill mixer.
+Most water- and oil-based paints can sit for a week after stirring thoroughly with a drill mixer.

 This means you do not need to stir or shake them again for mixing if you are using them within a week.

 Can you use a paint mixer for mortar?